Al Horford NBA Playoffs Player Props: Celtics vs. Hawks

 Al Horford Insights vs. the Hawks

-- Horford has taken 7.6 shots per game this season and made 3.6 per game, which account for 6.6% and 6.6%, respectively, of his team's total.
+- This season, he's put up 6.6% of the Celtics' attempted field goals, as he's averaging 7.6 per contest.

-- Horford is averaging 5.2 three-point field goal attempts per game this season, which is 9.3% of his team's shots from beyond the arc.
+- He's put up 5.2 threes per game, or 9.3% of his team's shots from beyond the arc this season.

-- Horford's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Hawks have a middling offense in terms of tempo, ranking 10th with 102.9 possessions per contest.
+- The Hawks are the 25th-best defensive squad in the league, allowing 118.1 points per game.

-- Conceding 44.1 rebounds per game, the Hawks are the 19th-ranked squad in the NBA.
+- On the boards, the Hawks are ranked 19th in the NBA, conceding 44.1 rebounds per game.

-- Looking at assists, the Hawks have given up 26 per game, 22nd in the league.
+- In terms of assists, the Hawks have given up 26 per contest, 22nd in the NBA.

-- Conceding 11.9 made 3-pointers per contest, the Hawks are the eighth-ranked squad in the league.
+- Allowing 11.9 made 3-pointers per contest, the Hawks are the eighth-ranked squad in the league.

 Al Horford vs. the Hawks